elastic/stack-docker/README.md

   * Windows and Mac users get Compose installed automatically with Docker for Windows/Mac.

+  * Ensure that docker-compose version >= 1.21.0,
+    * Compose introduced a bug wrt project names stripping out hyphens and underscores that was fixed in 1.21.0

   * Linux users can read the [install instructions](https://docs.docker.com/compose/install/#install-compose) or can install via pip:
 ```
 pip install docker-compose
 ```

 ### Windows
 Please note that this repo has scripting that's written in `bash`.
 What this means is the containers that are linux based are expecting linux style line endings.
 If you clone this repo and you have windows style line endings, then please read [The case of Windows line-ending in bash-script](https://techblog.dorogin.com/case-of-windows-line-ending-in-bash-script-7236f056abe).
 We've included the `.gitattributes` file in this project to help alliviate any issues.
 But you might need to make git global config settings.

 * Windows Users must set the following 2 ENV vars:
   * `COMPOSE_CONVERT_WINDOWS_PATHS=1`